Ylona Garcia: 2015–2020: Pinoy Big Brother, music and acting debuts

 In 2016, Garcia revealed on the musical variety television show ASAP that her debut studio album would be released "very, very, very, very soon."
 On 21 January 2016, Coca-Cola announced Ylona as one of the ambassadors for their "Taste the Feeling" campaign together with Bailey May, James Reid, Nadine Lustre, Maine Mendoza, Alden Richards, Liza Soberano, Enrique Gil, Janella Salvador, and Enchong Dee.
 On 31 January 2016, Garcia was announced as the "Celebrity VJ" for the month of February for the music television network Myx.
 On 4 February 2016, Ylona was signed by Star Music.
-She eventually announced that her upcoming debut studio album will be released soon; hinting possibilities of her debut studio album releasing sometime during early-mid 2016.
+She eventually announced that her upcoming debut studio album would be released soon, hinting at its release sometime during early-mid 2016.

 In the same year, she joined the reality music competition We Love OPM: The Celebrity Sing-Offs as part of Team Yeng: Oh My Girls.
-She, together with Alexa Ilacad and GirlTrends member Krissha Viaje were coached and trained by their mentor Pop Rock Royalty Yeng Constantino.
+She, together with Alexa Ilacad and GirlTrends member Krissha Viaje, were coached and trained by their mentor Pop Rock Royalty Yeng Constantino.
 The girls finished the competition as runners-up just behind the grand winner, Team Erik's Tres Kantos.

 In 2018, Garcia became a member of the teen pop group ASAP G!.
-Other members of the group are Isabela Vinzon, Jayda Avanzado, Kyle Echarri, Jeremy Glinoga and Darren Espanto.
+Other members of the group are Isabela Vinzon, Jayda Avanzado, Kyle Echarri, Jeremy Glinoga, and Darren Espanto.
 The group formed on 3 June 2018 and disbanded in November 2018, when the show was reformatted into ASAP Natin 'To.

 In 2019, Garcia transferred from Star Music to Homeworkz for her recording label.

 On 3 May 2020, Garcia released the music video for her single "Walk In My Timbs" which features R&B artist Jay-R. The song made its official debut performance on 8 May through Philippine morning show Umagang Kay Ganda.
-Jay-R revealed that Ylona is the actual writer of the song while praising her amazing writing skills at a very young age which makes him inspire and learn a lot from her.
+Jay-R revealed that Ylona is the actual writer of the song while praising her amazing writing skills at a very young age.

 On 3 December 2020, Garcia performed on 88rising's Double Happiness Winter Festival performing her single "Spilt Milk" and a cover of "Winter Things" by Ariana Grande.

-2021–present: 88rising, international endeavor
+2021–present: 88rising, international endeavors

-On 24 February, American-Asian international record label 88rising released a mysterious photo of Garcia on Twitter with its caption "sooner than you think".
-The label on 27 February officially announced the addition of Garcia as their new artist and will be handled by "Paradise Rising", a label under 88rising and Globe Telecom that focuses on Filipino artists.
+On 24 February, Asian American-oriented US record label 88rising released a mysterious photo of Garcia on Twitter with its caption "sooner than you think".
+The label later officially announced the addition of Garcia as their new artist and will be handled by "Paradise Rising", a label under 88rising and Globe Telecom that focuses on Filipino artists.

-Garcia on 1 March announced that she is gearing up for her next comeback announcing the single's title "All That" alongside the release of the song's video teaser on her official social media platforms.
-On 3 March, Paradise Rising released the official music video of Garcia's single "All That".
-The song garnered attention and reached more than one million views on YouTube in four days.
+Garcia, on 1 March, announced her next single's title ("All That") alongside the release of the song's video teaser on her official social media platforms.
+On 3 March, Paradise Rising released the official music video for "All That".
+The song reached more than one million views on YouTube in four days.